MGARD+: Optimizing Multilevel Methods for Error-bounded Scientific Data Reduction: Introduction

-This work focuses on improving the efficiency of multi-grid based data reduction for both performance and quality.
-Specifically, we propose two novel techniques to improve the compression ratios for multi-grid based data reduction while maintaining the same distortion.
-We also apply a series of optimizations to the multigrid methods, which boost the performance for both data decomposition and recomposition.
-In summary, our contributions are as follows: \begin{itemize} \item We propose two novel techniques to significantly improve the quality of error-controlled multi-grid based data reduction in terms of Peak signal-Noise-Ratio (PSNR), which is widely used metric for lossy compression according to literature~\cite{sz16, sz17, sz-reg, zfp, sz-hybrid}.
-In particular, we propose to quantize the multi-grid coefficients with separate error bounds for each level and carefully derive the best-fit relationship for the error bounds across levels.
-We also propose to decompose data in an adaptive fashion where the decomposition stops at the most appropriate level and leverages external compressors to compress the remaining coarse representation efficiently. \item We implement the proposed method with a series of optimizations to provide high-performance error-bounded lossy compression for scientific data.
-Specifically, we adopt a level-centric data reorder strategy and batched operations to improve the cache coherence and memory efficiency.
-We also revise the correction computation kernel (which is one of the most important steps in the multi-grid decomposition/recompoisition algorithms) to reduce the computational cost. \item We evaluate our method with respect to both performance and quality using four real-world datasets from different scientific applications.
-We first demonstrate the effectiveness of the proposed optimizations compared to original multi-grid based approach~\cite{ainsworth2019multilevel}, and then compare our method with state-of-the-art error-bounded lossy compressors including SZ~\cite{sz-reg}, ZFP~\cite{zfp}, and the hybrid model~\cite{sz-hybrid}.
-Experimental results show that the proposed framework has $20\sim70\times$ performance improvement compared with the previous multi-grid implementation in terms of decomposition/recomposition speed, and keeps the almost linear speedup with respect to scalability thanks to the embarrassingly parallel nature.
-In addition, evaluation results on the iso-surface mini-analysis indicate that conducting scientific analysis on coarse-grained representations could significantly improve the analysis performance, while maintaining certain accuracy of the analysis result.
-Furthermore, the compression ratios of the proposed approach is $2\times$ improvement compared with that of the best error-controlled lossy compressors \cite{sz-reg, zfp, sz-hybrid} under the same distortion in high compression ratio cases, showing great potential in reducing storage capacity and mitigating I/O bottleneck. \end{itemize}
+The main contributions of this paper is to design and evaluate tailored optimizations to MGARD, which, despite offering an elegant approach to the problem of scientific data reduction, suffers from fairly low throughput and suboptimal compression ratios.
+Specifically, we propose two novel approaches to improve compression ratio at a given level of distortion.
+In addition, we develop a series of optimization strategies for the multilevel methods, which can substantially boost the performance of both data decomposition and recomposition.
+Such optimizations are also important for data refactoring use cases, as will be demonstrated in our evaluation.
+In summary, our contributions are as follows: \begin{itemize} \item \textit{Adaptive error-based coefficient quantization}: We propose to use different error tolerances to quantize the multilevel coefficients at each level in the previous multilevel algorithm, which can significantly improve the compression ratios under given distortions in terms of Peak Signal-to-Noise Ratio (PSNR).
+To this end, we carefully analyze the impact of the quantization method and choose the best-fit scaling factor determining the relationship of error tolerance across different levels. \item \emph{Adaptive data decomposition termination}: We propose to treat the multilevel data decomposition as a preconditioner, unlike the traditional multilevel compressor, MGARD, which totally relies on the data decomposition for the whole compression procedure.
+In our approach, the multilevel decomposition would terminate at an appropriate level, and the remaining coarse-grained representation is compressed via external error-bounded lossy compressors.
+This can further improve compression ratios over the first strategy. \item \textit{A series of performance optimizations}: With algorithmic improvements, we significantly improve the performance of our error-bounded lossy compression method over the traditional baseline.
+Specifically, we adopt a level-centric data reordering strategy and batched operations to improve cache coherence and memory efficiency.
+We also revise the correction computation kernel (one of the most important steps in the multilevel decomposition/recomposition algorithms) to reduce computational cost. \item \textit{Thorough evaluation}: We evaluate our method with respect to both performance and quality using four real-world datasets from different scientific applications.
+We first demonstrate the effectiveness of the proposed optimizations compared to original multilevel approach~\cite{ainsworth2019multilevel}, and then compare our method to state-of-the-art error-bounded lossy compressors including SZ~\cite{sz-reg}, ZFP~\cite{zfp}, and the hybrid model~\cite{sz-hybrid}.
+Experiments show that our proposed method has a $20\sim70\times$ performance improvement over the previous multilevel method in terms of decomposition/recomposition speed, and the evaluation results on the iso-surface mini-analysis indicate that conducting scientific analysis on the coarse-grained representations could significantly improve the analysis performance.
+Furthermore, our solution yields $2 \times$ compression ratio improvement over state-of-the-art error-bounded lossy compressors~\cite{sz-reg, zfp, sz-hybrid} at the same distortion, especially in the high compression ratio cases, showing great potential in reducing the storage overhead. \end{itemize}